-Many partners who are unable to voice their pain and regret face-to-face with their partners may turn to the written word in lieu of the spoken word.
-Some of the most helpful tools in marriage forgiveness are poems that express what the lips may be unable to articulate.
+Many partners who are unable to voice their pain and regret being face-to-face with their partners may turn to the written word in lieu of the spoken word.
+Some of the most helpful tools in marriage forgiveness are marriage forgiveness poems that express what the lips may be unable to articulate.

 Below you will find a few examples of wonderful forgiveness poems.
-As you read them, consider the author’s point of view and how he or she is expressing both pain and hope.
+As you read them, consider the author’s point of view and how they are expressing both pain and hope.

 Options and opportunities

 When you are ready, consider writing your own poems to your beloved as an expression of your desire for forgiveness and a restoration of hope.
 Create a forgiveness box also and deposit the poems to the box while encouraging your partner to do likewise.
 You will be amazed at how this practice opens doors and hearts.